Laboratory Safety Manual - Chapter 11: Explosive and Reactive Chemical Hazards

 • Residues from Vacuum Distillations (for example, ethyl palmitate) have exploded when the still was vented to the air before the residue was cool.
 Avoid such explosions by venting the still pot with nitrogen, cooling it before venting, or restoring the pressure slowly.

 • Sodium Azide (NaN3) can react with copper and lead (including copper and lead in plumbing) to produce explosive copper or lead azide.
-Use caution when drain disposing substances that contain ANY amount of sodium azide.
+Do not dispose of substances that contain ANY amount of sodium azide down the drain.
 Even the trace amounts (<1%) used as an antimicrobial in many chemical mixtures and reagent test kits can react with copper or lead in areas such as P-traps; there is the potential for prolonged contact between the azide and lead/copper that might be in these traps.
-Do not drain dispose of any substances with trace amounts of sodium azide.
 Sodium azide is also highly toxic, and can explosively decompose due to heat, shock, concussion, or friction.
 Do not mix with sulfuric or nitric acid.

 • Sulfuric Acid (H2SO4) should be avoided, if possible, as a drying agent in desiccators.
 If used, place glass beads in it to prevent splashing when the desiccator is moved.
 Avoid using H2SO4 in melting point baths, use silicone oil instead.
 To dilute H2SO4, add the acid slowly to cold water.